 – Fiona Garvie (Director, Scottish Community Development Centre)

-Evaluation is the process of thinking about what impact you would like your project to have, devising indicators that would demonstrate that this has (or hasn’t) happened, collecting this information, analysing and reporting these findings (either internally or externally), and learning from the findings in order to inform future projects, research, services, etc. (of your own or others).
+Evaluation is the process of thinking about the impact you would like your project to have, and devising indicators that would demonstrate this impact.
+By collecting and analysing information, you can help measure the impact, and use learning from the findings to inform future projects, research, services, etc.

 The Evaluation Pathway